Aktualisiert: 15. Dez. 2022

 We recommend taking about 1 TBS three times a day.

-This Oxymel tastes like a sweet and sour candy, but if it's a bit too strong for your taste, then you can dilute it a bit in a bit of water.
+This Oxymel tastes like a sweet and sour candy, but if it's a bit too strong for your taste, then you can dilute it with a bit in a bit of water, or you can add few drops to a glass of water.

 With time, you'll be able to take it as shots, straight up.